Bruce Tyrone Maxwell III

 He remained on a roll when he started 2016 hot with the Nashville Sounds (.321/.393/.539, 10 HR in 60 G).
 He got called up to the majors when Stephen Vogt went on family leave.
 Maxwell made his debut as a pinch-hitter for Matt McBride on July 23rd, grounding out against Matt Andriese of the Tampa Bay Rays.
 In 33 games for Oakland, he hit .283 with 1 homer and 14 RBIs.
 With Nashville, he finished the year at .321 with 10 homers and 41 RBIs in 60 games.
 In 2017, he split time between Nashville and Oakland over the early months until on June 22nd, the A's took the surprising decision of letting go the two-time All-Star Vogt in order to give him some extended playing time.
 The A's were going nowhere and figured there was an opportunity to see whether some of the players within their organization would be able to prove their mettle at the major league level.
 On September 23rd, he made news for becoming the first MLB player to join a movement started by Colin Kaepernick of the NFL, by kneeling during the playing of the National Anthem before a game, to protest the treatment of African-Americans by police.
 In Maxwell's case, as he explained in his social media account, he wanted to protest the racial divisiveness preached by President Donald Trump, who had incidentally expressed his disgust for the kneeling movement in a speech a day earlier and, in his usual subtle manner, had urged NFL owners to fire all players taking part.
 Maxwell received support from both his teammates and organization for his stand, with the A's issuing a statement that they pride themselves on being inclusive and respect and support their players' constitutional rights and freedom of expression. teammate Mark Canha put his hand on Maxwell's shoulder to express his support of his stance, and Chris Archer stated that he "agreed with his message."
 He was the A's most-used catcher that season, playing in 76 games during which he hit .237 with 3 homers and 22 RBIs.

 Following the season, on October 28th, he was arrested in his hometown of Scottsdale, AZ for allegedly pointing a gun at a female food delivery person.
 It was not the first incident in a troubled off-season for him, as a week earlier, he had accused a waiter in Alabama, his state of birth, to have refused him service over his political stance after recognizing him, a story which the waiter said was made out of whole cloth.
 Regarding the gun incident, police reported that it had taken place at Maxwell's residence; the delivery person arrived with a food order and was greeted by an apparently inebriated Maxwell pointing a 9-mm handgun.
 The woman immediately left the premises and contacted police.
 He was charged with disorderly conduct and aggravated assault with a deadly weapon and was let out on bail.
+Heading into spring training in 2018, he explained that he would not resume his kneeling during the National Anthem, as he felt he had achieved his purpose of "raising awareness about social issues affecting our country."

 - 2016 A's Media Guide